GeneralBots/botbook/src/11-features/conversation.md

 ## Session Recovery and Continuity

-Network interruptions, browser refreshes, and other disruptions shouldn't break conversation flow.
-BotServer implements robust session recovery that allows users to seamlessly continue where they left off.
+Network interruptions, browser refreshes, and other disruptions shouldn't break conversation flow. botserver implements robust session recovery that allows users to seamlessly continue where they left off.

 When a user reconnects, the session identifier validates their return.
 The system retrieves stored history and reconstructs the conversation context.
 The user can then continue as if no interruption occurred, with full access to previous exchanges and accumulated state.